jezcope/librarycarpentry-website/lessons.md

 ### New lesson expectations

 In order to maintain consistent quality and style in the Library Carpentry lessons, we have a community-driven set of expectations for what a good lesson should look like.
-These should guide the review process at steps 4 and 7 above.
+These should guide the review process at steps 5 and 8 above.
 Lesson developers and reviewers should also read and follow [the guidelines in the Software Development instructor training manual][lesson dev].

 [lesson dev]: http://swcarpentry.github.io/instructor-training/19-lessons/

-All core LC lessons should:
+All core lessons should:

 1. have at least two active maintainers
 2. include a short learner profile